dprojects/Woodworking/Docs/README.md

   * select `Hole` and next `Face`: to measure distance between hole and face, for example to measure angle mounting point,
   * select `Hole` and next `Vertex`: to measure distance between hole and vertex.

+> [!NOTE]
-**Note:** This tool automatically recognizes the FreeCAD `Edit->Preferences->Display->Colors->Enable preselection highlighting` settings and if you set this option, it will start in `Preselection` mode, otherwise in `Selection` mode, so you don't have to switch it at the beginning.
+> This tool automatically recognizes the FreeCAD `Edit->Preferences->Display->Colors->Enable preselection highlighting` settings and if you set this option, it will start in `Preselection` mode, otherwise in `Selection` mode, so you don't have to switch it at the beginning.

 * **Measurement observer:**
   * `START` button allows you to start the measurement process,